MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 ## Frequently asked questions

-### When will StaffHub be retired?
+#### When will StaffHub be retired?

 Starting April 1, 2019, Microsoft StaffHub will no longer be available for new tenants and all other points of access.
 Current users will still be able to use the service until October 1, 2019, however no additional features will be made available.

-### What will happen once StaffHub is retired?
+#### What will happen once StaffHub is retired?

 Microsoft StaffHub will stop functioning for all users on October 1, 2019.
 Anyone who attempts to open the app will be shown a message directing them to download Teams.
 If the user has an active license that includes Teams, their data and core functionality from StaffHub will be available to them upon their transition to Teams.
 Between April 2019 and October 2019, StaffHub users will receive in-app notifications encouraging them to use Teams.

-### What do I need to do to prepare for this change?
+#### What do I need to do to prepare for this change?

-IT administrators of tenants with active Microsoft StaffHub users will be notified in the Office 365 Message Center on the actions they'll need to take to transition to the Shifts app in Teams.
+Admins of tenants with active Microsoft StaffHub users will be notified in the Office 365 Message Center on the actions they'll need to take to transition to the Shifts app in Teams.
 Information about how to migrate from StaffHub to Shifts in Teams, including tools to help with migration, will be available soon.

 Your users will be informed about the app’s retirement through in-app notifications, but you may want to communicate the change to them as well, and update any internal documentation that refers to StaffHub.

 Check back here for additional information on how to successfully transition from StaffHub to Shifts in Teams, including data migration, managing the new StaffHub capabilities we're building into Teams (in the Microsoft Teams admin center), and other information about actions required by admin and end users.

-### Will Teams offer all the functionality currently offered in StaffHub?
+#### Will Teams offer all the functionality currently offered in StaffHub?

 Yes, starting November 2018, Teams will offer a Shifts feature, which enables managers to create, update, and manage schedules, and lets employees post their availability, swap shifts, and request time off.
 Additionally, the Home view in the Teams mobile app will display the employee’s schedule and important company announcements.